w3f/polkadot-wiki/docs/learn/learn-guides-accounts.md

 [**this video tutorial**](https://youtu.be/DNU0p5G0Gqc) and visit [**this article**](how-to/create-polkadot-account.md).

-The Polkadot-JS Browser Extension (the Polkadot Extension) provides a reasonable balance of security and usability.
+The Polkadot Developer Signer (the Polkadot Extension) provides a reasonable balance of security and usability.
 It provides a separate local mechanism to generate your address and interact with Polkadot.